Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Conclusion

+Concerning the comparison of I-V characteristics shape with experiment, we expect that any decrease in current at lower ion concentration than the 1~M investigated here will simply be a consequence of a first-order reaction law for ion binding to the channel entrance.
+At high ion concentrations on the other hand, transfer over the channel becomes the rate-limiting step.
+We cannot rule out a transfer mechanism involving two or more ions, which we did not investigate here any further.

-While judging from the computed single channel currents, the DH conformation appears as a valid candidate for the correct ion channel conformation, H2H is believed to be the physiologically relevant conformation \cite{Andersen99, Andersen05}.
-We therefore see the respective agreement between experiment and theory for the DH conformation as a false positive.
-The major challenge we encounter in H2H simulations is the significant overestimation of free energy barriers along the channel, which we attribute to a missing polarization term in the force field utilized here \cite{Allen06, Peng16,Ngo21}.
+The major challenge we encounter in H2H simulations is the significant underestimation of currents, which has been observed by others as well\cite{Allen06, Jensen13,Furini20}.
+The reason for this effect is an overestimation of free energy barriers along the channel due to a missing polarization term in the force field utilized here \cite{Allen06, Peng16,Ngo21}.
 A similar issue has recently been reported for nonequilibrium simulations of ligand unbinding from receptor molecules \cite{Capelli20}.
 Further application of the dcTMD-LE simulation combination to ion channels may therefore require the usage of polarizable force fields.

-We need to point out that using gA as test systems has the benefit of an independence of the protein conformation from the applied electric potential.
+Finally, we need to address some differences between the applicability of dcTMD to gA and other physiologically relevant ion channels.
+First, using gA as test systems has the benefit of the protein conformation being independent from the applied electric potential.
 Other physiologically relevant ion channels such as potassium channels \cite{Berneche01,Koepfer14,Kopec19,Gu20} usually contain voltage-sensor-domains \cite{StrutzSeebohm11,Delemotte15} that cause an activation or inactivation of the channel via conformational changes depending on the applied voltage.
 However, if the respective open and closed states can be structurally identified, our approach may help in discriminating and explaining differences in conformation state conductivity.
+Second, the symmetrization of free energy profiles is only possible in gramicidin due to its structural symmetry, and has been employed by others as well\cite{Allen06,Giorgino11,Peng16,Ngo21}.
+For the application to physiologically relevant ion channels, we will need to further evolve our method.
+Last, such channels usually contain several potassium ions within the channel at the same time\cite{Berneche01,Koepfer14,Kopec19,Gu20}, which will necessitate a different bias coordinate as well as a careful evaluation of the number and position of ions and water molecules conducted.